 Key Principles of ISO 10993-1:2018

-1. Risk management approach: ISO 10993-1:2018 provides a risk management approach, requiring manufacturers to assess the nature, duration, and intensity of contact between the medical device and the body to determine the level of testing needed[9].
+- Risk management approach: ISO 10993-1:2018 provides a risk management approach.
+It requires manufacturers to assess the contact nature, duration, and intensity to determine testing needs.

-2. Categorization of medical devices: The standard outlines the general categorization of medical devices based on the nature and duration of their contact with the body[4].
-The ISO 10993 standard divides medical devices into three main categories: surface devices, externally communicating devices, and implant devices[8].
-The choice of test program for a device in a given category depends on the duration of the contact[8].
+- Categorization of medical devices: The standard outlines the general categorization based on the nature and duration of their contact with the body.
+The ISO 10993 standard divides medical devices into three main categories: surface devices, externally communicating devices, and implant devices.
+The choice of test program for a device in a given category depends on the duration of the contact.

-3. Evaluation process: ISO 10993-1:2018 covers the evaluation of existing relevant data from all sources, identification of gaps in the available data set, and the identification of additional data sets necessary to analyze the biological safety of the medical device[4].
-The standard applies to evaluation of materials and medical devices that are expected to have direct or indirect contact with the patient’s body during intended use or the user’s body, if the medical device is intended for protection[4].
+- Evaluation process: ISO 10993-1:2018 covers the evaluation of relevant data from all sources.
+It identifies gaps and additional data needed to analyze the device’s biological safety.
+The standard applies to evaluation of materials and medical devices that are expected to have direct or indirect contact with the patient’s body during intended use or the user’s body, if the medical device is intended for protection.

 Evaluating Biological Hazards and Risk Management